Mobile App Conversion Rate: A complete guide with strategies & metrics

 3. Human behavior

-In spite of the market being flooded with apps, not all are treated equally.
-In fact, the average user spends 70% of their app-using time in just three apps.
+Despite the market being flooded with apps, not all are treated equally.
+In fact, the average user spends 70% of their app time using just three apps.
 Everyone wants to create an app that ingratiates in their users’ daily lives.
 Candy Crush Saga might be a fun way to zone out and unwind, but it’s also grossing $1 billion in revenue.

 The thing is, becoming a “go-to” app is like hitting a moving target.
 As humans, our needs, requirements and behaviors often evolve in response to new technology or experiences.
 When Candy Crush first launched, for example, it was originally just a Facebook game.

-You need to constantly be analyzing your app to ensure it is delivering as much value as possible—and that could look very different tomorrow than it does today.
+You need to constantly be analyzing your app to ensure it’s delivering as much value as possible—and that could look very different tomorrow than it does today.

 3 ways to improve your mobile CRO efforts